 The water depth is measured from the top of the tube to the level of the water in the field using a simple ruler.
 Subtract 15 cm from the reading to obtain the depth of ponded water.
-A negative value means that the water is standing on the field; a positive value means that the water level is below the surface.
-To make the measurement more accurate, the height of the tube protruding above the surface can be measured a few times during the season to check whether it is 15 cm.
+A negative value means the water is standing on the field, a positive value means the water level is below the surface.
+Table 8.1 gives the interpretation of some readings.
+To make the measurement more accurate, the height of the tube protruding above the surface can be measured a few times during the season to check it is 15 cm.